Wuziyi616/EventCLIP/docs/benchmark.md

 ```

 Then this will be equivalent to running the above `python train.py xxx` command in CLI.

+Note that `sbatch_run.sh` calls a `resubmit_failed_job.sh` script inside, which will monitor the job status and resubmit the job if it fails.

 -   We provide a script to **submit multiple runs of the same experiment with different random seeds** to slurm.